About K. Stoddard Hayes

 The Greenwood Encyclopedia of Science Fiction and Fantasy, edited by Gary Westfahl, Greenwood Press, 2005.
 Encyclopedia articles on 5 major genre TV series.
 Try summing up Buffy or Farscape in 800 words, or less.
 I dare you!

 Stargate 30 Entertainment Magazines and tie-ins.
-I’ve been writing articles for Titan Magazines‘ huge stable of licensed entertainment magazines since 1997, covering virtually every major SF show since, plus a few big movies.
-I’ve written interviews, behind the scenes features, reviews, story analysis, humor and in-universe pieces.
-I’ve also written for Sci Fi Wire and a couple of other news web sites.
+I have written articles for Titan Magazines‘ huge stable of licensed entertainment magazines since 1997, covering most major SF show in the late 90’s and 00’s, plus a few big movies.
+I’ve written interviews, behind-the-scenes features, reviews, story analysis, humor and in-universe pieces.
+I’ve also contributed to Sci Fi Wire and a couple of other news web sites.

 Smart Pop Books: I contributed an essay each to two titles in this BenBella Books anthology series: Five Seasons of Angel, and Farscape Forever!
 Sex, Drugs and Killer Muppets.